top of page

 TRANSCRIPT

 It looked like a tarpaulin at first.
-The hour was about 3:40 a.m. on August 31, 1888, and Whitechapel carman Charles Cross was headed into work.
-Bleary-eyed, he plodded along Buck’s Row, a cobbled footway, coming to a stop when he saw an unmoving shape on the opposite side of the street, stretched out on the ground before the gateway to a stable yard.
+It was about 3:40 a.m. on August 31, 1888, and Whitechapel carman Charles Cross was headed into work.
+Bleary-eyed, he plodded along Buck’s Row, a cobbled footway.
+He stopped when he saw an unmoving shape on the other side of the street, stretched out on the ground before the gateway to a stable yard.
 Unable to see clearly in the early morning gloom, he took it for a tarpaulin until drawing closer.
-Much to his surprise, he found that he was standing over a motionless woman, flat on her back with her eyes wide open, her skirt hiked all the way up to her stomach.
+Much to his surprise, he found that he was standing over a motionless woman, flat on her back with her eyes wide open, her skirt hiked up to her stomach.
 A few moments later, another cart driver, Robert Paul, came trudging along, and Cross inquired what he made of the scene.
-After the two had examined her body, Cross conjectured the woman was dead, whoever she was, while it seemed to Paul like she may have taken one pint too many and was sleeping it off.
-They lowered her skirt as best they could for decency’s sake and continued on their way, notifying a patrolman of their discovery.
+After the two had examined her body, Cross conjectured the woman was dead, whoever she was.

 The Whitechapel Murders